 The cons: This is just one part of an evaluation.
 Scoring in the 33rd percentile does not necessarily mean that your child’s overall skills are better than just 33% of their comparable population.

-Criterion-referenced test: similar to norm-referenced tests, in this part of the evaluation, your child was also asked to complete tasks and the evaluator was likely taking notes on a specific form/data sheet.
+Similar to norm-referenced tests, in this part of the evaluation, your child was also asked to complete tasks and the evaluator was likely taking notes on a specific form/data sheet.
 It differs from norm-referenced tests because of how it is scored.
 One way to think about it is that your child reaches different “steps” of development, and criterion-referenced tests indicate what “step” your child was observed to be at during the evaluation.
 A criterion-referenced test may show that at age six, your child was only able to demonstrate an understanding of five prepositions, but at age eight, they demonstrate an understanding of ten prepositions.

 The pros: Criterion-referenced tests are also objective with the goal of limiting bias.
 They are an easy way to look at what your child is able to do, and what skills they are still developing.